hopper/TravelHacks-2019/README.md

 | `event.source` | `string` | The shopping provider system that generated these search results |
 | `cities.origin` | `string` |  |
 | `cities.destination` | `string` |  |

+# Getting Started

+* The captain of the team should receive an invite e-mail, which will provide access to the TravelHacks GCP organization
+* The captain should then create a project for the team, following instructions [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
+* From that point there are several possible options to the team
+* It is likely that you will want to run code locally using the GCP API, which will require valid credentials.
+In that case, see next section

+## Using GCP Credentials locally

+* Create a service account for your project, and give it the correct permissions [give it the correct permissions](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
+* Download the service account's credential json (this should be an available option when creating the service account)
+* Export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials/json
+* You should now be able to use the GCP API with any of their available clients

 # Resources